 Immunization Clinic Hours

-As of Jan.
-1, 2013, immunizations for children and adults are now available by appointment only.
+Immunizations for children and adults are available by appointment only.

 Appointments are available on Monday, Tuesday and Friday.